Carr's late TD pass leads Raiders past Steelers 24-21

+Carr threw two touchdown passes to overcome fourth-quarter deficits and the Raiders (3-10) then survived after allowing a 48-yard hook-and-lateral pass play that set up the final field goal try.

+"The character of this team is impressive," Gruden said.
+"No matter what anybody says or saw today, the character in there is special."

+Carr threw for 322 yards, including a 3-yard TD to Lee Smith that put Oakland up 17-14 with 5:20 to play.
+His second TD to Carrier capped his 16th career fourth-quarter game-winning drive.

+"What we've kind of been preaching as a team is just resiliency because we've definitely faced adversity this year, and finishing strong, and that's what we did today," Carrier said.
+"We've been in position to win games and the ball just hasn't rolled our way for one reason or another."

-Ben Roethlisberger returned from a rib injury to lead a go-ahead touchdown drive that Carr answered for the Raiders (3-10).
-Big Ben then connected on a 48-yard hook-and-lateral pass play that put Boswell in position for the tying kick.
-But he lost his footing and sent the kick into the line, sending the Steelers (7-5-1) to their third straight loss.
+Roethlisberger returned from a rib injury to lead a go-ahead touchdown drive that Carr answered.
+Big Ben then connected on a short pass to James Washington.
+Washington then flipped the ball to JuJu Smith-Schuster, who raced down the sideline for 43 more yards to set up Boswell's chance.

-Carr threw two fourth-quarter touchdown passes for the Raiders, leading his 16th career fourth-quarter comeback.
-He threw for 322 yards, including a 3-yard TD that put Oakland up 17-14 with 5:20 to play.
+But his lost his footing on the approach, sending the Steelers (7-5-1) to their third straight loss, all decided in the final minutes.

+"Sometimes it makes it worse when it's right there," Roethlisberger said.
+"If you get blown out it doesn't seem to hurt as bad as when you have a chance."

-Roethlisberger then returned after missing the first four drives of the second half and drove the Steelers to the go-ahead score on a 1-yard pass to JuJu Smith-Schuster before once again ending up on the losing end in a trip to Oakland.
+Roethlisberger missed the first four drives of the second half before returning to drive the Steelers to the go-ahead score on a 1-yard pass to JuJu Smith-Schuster before once again ending up on the losing end in a trip to Oakland.
 He is 0-4 at the Coliseum and the Raiders remain the only AFC opponent he has never beaten on the road.

 Roethlisberger finished 25 for 29 for 282 yards and two TDs, but the Steelers failed to open up ground on Baltimore in the AFC North.
 Pittsburgh has a half-game lead over the Ravens.